As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 Editing theme’s structured data

-Many Shopify themes comes with some structured data, though after reviewing thousands of stores I’ve only seen one or two stores that had the complete set of correct data.
+Many Shopify themes come with some structured data, though after reviewing thousands of stores I’ve only seen one or two stores that had the complete set of correct data.

 It’s possible to edit your theme to repair the structured data.
-You’ll want to use Google’s Structured Data Testing Tool and this process to test the majority of the pages in your store.
+You’ll want to use the Schema Markup Validator or Google’s Rich Results Testing Tool and this process to test the majority of the pages in your store.
 That tool will show you the errors detected but it won’t tell you all of the data Google requires.
-For that you’ll need to read through Google’s documentation and piece that knowledge together.
+For that, you’ll need to read through Google’s documentation and piece that knowledge together.

 If you do edit your theme, make sure to take a backup before editing.
 That way if you accidentally break something, you can recover.